Are you looking for the best things to do in Rovaniemi in winter? This guide has you covered!

 I was seriously blown away at how much better the tour was than any others I had been on (which were 3 in Rovaniemi).

 This tour was with Wild about Lapland and the tour advertised itself as more of a small-group photography tour than an aurora hunt with a BBQ.

 My guide was super knowledgeable and literally taught me everything I ever wanted to know about the northern lights.
 He even goes to seminars and workshops in his downtime which is super impressive (his passion for the job comes across).

 Nevertheless, I learned so much about photographing the northern lights and he takes really great pictures of those on the tour in front of them.

-And, while no guide can predict if the northern lights will be visible (please remember this), Wild about Lapland offers the best chance to see them with guides that have as much knowledge as Gabor had.
+And, while no guide can predict if the northern lights will be visible (please remember this), Wild About Lapland offers the best chance to see them with guides that have as much knowledge as Gabor had.

-This tour is slightly more money than the Lappish BBQ ones (but is the same I paid in other places in Iceland and Norway, etc) but the value is SO worth it.
+This tour is slightly more money than the Lappish BBQ ones (but is the same as I paid in other places in Iceland and Norway, etc) but the value is SO worth it.

 And… you do get a Lappish BBQ (with premium quality sausages or vegan/veggie ones if you request).
 But, you get to do it in a private lavvu tent not huddled around a fire with multiple tour groups at the same stop.